The CT3 Foundation and its founder Chris Taylor have a passion for helping kids with cancer.

-Five years ago, I had never heard of sarcoma.
+Before Kyle was diagnosed, I had never heard of sarcoma.
 Now, it has affected my life on many different levels.
-Last year, I had to watch my girlfriend get the same phone call I had received just a year earlier.
+Then, in 2020, I had to watch my girlfriend get the same phone call I had received just a year earlier.
 I knew right away.
 Mary’s childhood friend, Brian, had also lost his fight with sarcoma.
-As she was sobbing in my arms, I couldn’t fathom how this seemingly “rare” disease constantly kept crawling back into my life.
+As she was sobbing in my arms, I couldn’t fathom how this seemingly “rare” disease constantly kept crawling back into my life--and it continues to affect more people every day.
 My neighbor and friend, Dalton Fox, recently served as an inspiration in his own right as he battled Ewing sarcoma.
 Dalton lived on the same street as my parents and like Kyle, also lost his leg in his fight.
 My parents would always see Dalton riding his arm bike in the neighborhood wearing his Dodgers gear with a big smile on his face.
-Even though we lost Kyle, Dalton and many others, there are still so many kids that can be saved from this devastating disease.
+Even though we lost Kyle, Brian, Dalton and many others, there are still so many people that can be saved from this devastating disease.
 Maybe it’s not sarcoma, but some form of cancer has had an impact on all of us.
 I’m determined to not let anyone else go through this fight alone.
 Together, we can save lives.